 vagrant ssh command to start a shell session on it.

 In this tutorial you installed Nomad on your local machine.
-Continue to the next guide where you will learn how to run the Nomad agent.
+Continue to the next guide where you will be introduced to some of the critical vocabulary related to Nomad.